Post Offices in towns and villages, mid-20th century

 Post office sales

-I should think there were probably six or so cashiers and they were all busy, although the queue never seemed to be more than three deep.
-My mother generally seemed to go in for postage stamps, postal orders and to make savings.
+There were probably six or so cashiers and they were all busy, although the queue never seemed to be more than three persons deep.
+My mother generally went for postage stamps, postal orders and to pay in savings.
 Postal orders were papers that could be sent through the post and were redeemable at the local post office of recipients.

 The Post Office also did good business cashing pension vouchers, receiving parcels for mailing, and accepting telegrams.